drummonds/vpcbuild/README.md

 # Sources

 [Chris Allen] Blog PacketLlost - I have tried to follow this to see what happens
 [Troposphere] : A library to allow building of AWS templates in Python.
-This makes it easy to generate dyanmic sites depending on your Python code.
+This makes it easy to generate dynamic sites depending on your Python code.